taehyounpark/queryosity/README.md

   - All other operations that involve varied nodes carry them through, such that the end results represent the full union of all applicable variations.
   - The propagation is "transparent", meaning no changes to the rest of interface calls are needed to see the variations in effect.

-Some of these paradigms are already de-facto standard in other programming languages such as Python (e.g. `dask.delayed`), while others (e.g. `varied<T>`) is not as much so.
+Some of these paradigms are already standard tools in other programming languages such as Python (e.g. `dask.delayed`), while others (e.g. `varied<T>`) is not as much so.

+## Prerequisites
+- C++17 standard compiler
+- CMake 3.12 or newer

 ## Applied walkthrough